bayer-science-for-a-better-life/mlr-challenges-frankenbody/README.md

 Time allotment
 --------------

-We just want to get a sense of your thought process and technical skills.
+We just want to get a sense of your thought process and skills.

 Please, **do not spend more than 4 hours solving the challenge**.

 We respect and appreciate your time.
-The challenge is scoped in a way that allows for many ways to completion.
+The challenge is scoped in a way that allows for many paths to completion.
 We are happy to receive solutions within shorter time frames.

 If there are features you wish you had time to implement, feel free to use pseudocode and/or prose to describe them.